Xenoceratops

 Xenoceratops (meaning "alien horned face") is a genus of centrosaurine ceratopsid dinosaur known from the Late Cretaceous (middle Campanian stage), and is known to have lived in what is currently Alberta, Canada.
-The genus has one known species, Xenoceratops foremostensis.
-Its remains were discovered in the Foremost Formation.
+The genus has one known species, Xenoceratops foremostensis, after its place of discovery, the Foremost Formation.

 Discovery

 In 1958, Wann Langston, Jr. excavated skull fragments from the Foremost Formation near Foremost, Alberta.
 The formation is very poorly understood in regards to dinosaur fauna; aside from teeth, only hadrosaur skeletons and the pachycephalosaurid Colepiocephale have been reported.

 Langston stored the fragments in cabinets at the Canadian Museum of Nature in Ottawa.
 Around 2003, David C. Evans and Michael J. Ryan became curious about the specimens, and more thorough investigation was conducted in 2009.
 They discovered it to be a new species and genus, and it was described in 2012 by Ryan, Evans, and Kieran M. Shepherd.
 At the time of discovery, Xenoceratops foremostensis was the oldest known taxon of ceratopsid dinosaur in Canada.
 It is also the first ceratopsian described from the Foremost Formation.
 Xenoceratops is named from the Greek xenos, meaning foreign or alien, and ceratops, meaning horned face.
 The combination is in reference to the lack of ceratopsian species known from the Foremost Formation.
 The specific epithet foremostensis is named after the town of Foremost, Alberta.